 If you want to know how to get the most financial aid, the date you submit the FAFSA could have something to do with it.
 Although the federal deadline is in June, you should fill out the FAFSA as soon as possible.
 It opens on Oct.
 1 every year, and the earlier you apply, the more financial aid you could get.

 “A dozen states award state grants on a first-come, first-served basis,” said Kantrowitz.
 “If you file later, you may miss out on state and institutional aid, and even some campus-based federal student aid.”

 Since the government looks at annual income, you or your parents should also be strategic about how much you have in the bank.

 “Avoid artificial increases in income during the base year, such as realizing capital gains or taking a distribution from retirement plans,” said Kantrowitz.
 That way, the government is less likely to overestimate your expected contribution.

 Despite your efforts, though, your financial aid package still might not cover the full cost of college.
-The federal government, for instance, sets a federal loan limit of $31,000 for dependent students and $57,500 for independent students (or dependent graduate students).
+The federal government, for instance, sets a federal loan limit of $31,000 for dependent undergraduate students, $57,500 for independent undergraduate students and $138,500 for graduate students.